spring-projects/spring-statemachine/CONTRIBUTING.md

 * IDE Setup
   * Install Spring Tool Suite 3.6.0+
   * You will need the following plugins installed (can be found on the Extensions Page)
     * Gradle Eclipse
     * Groovy Eclipse
 * Importing the project into Spring Tool Suite
   * File->Import...->Gradle Project
+* Importing as Generic project
+  * Create STS/Eclipse projects `./gradlew eclipse`
+  * Import all sub-projects into STS/Eclipse

 # Understand the basics
 Not sure what a pull request is, or how to submit one?
 Take a look at GitHub's excellent [help documentation first](https://help.github.com/articles/using-pull-requests).

 # Search JIRA first; create an issue if necessary